Pittsburgh Construction Accident Lawyers

 Unfortunately, many individuals who sustain injuries on construction sites mistakenly believe that workers’ compensation is the only option for recovering even a portion of the financial damage caused by a construction accident in Western Pennsylvania.
 At Goodrich & Geist, P.C., our experienced construction accident injury lawyers are here to ensure that injured workers understand the full extent of their legal rights—which may include pursuing a claim for compensation in addition to workers’ compensation benefits.

-To schedule a risk-free consultation with our construction accident lawyers, call or contact us today.
+To schedule a risk-free consultation with our Pittsburgh construction accident lawyers, call or contact us today.

 All Varieties of Construction Accidents in Pittsburgh Carry Risks of Substantial Injuries

 Construction worker injuries are common because sites are inherently dangerous places and any number of things can go wrong to cause an accident resulting in devastating injuries to both workers and those passing through or by the site.
 Types of construction accidents that carry particularly high risks that someone will incur substantial injuries include:

 - Scaffolding accidents